-The Syracuse Challenger league was started in the 1980s by parents in Eastwood and because of their commitment and the vision of those that have managed the league since then, the league has grown to become the largest Challenger League in the US with close to 300 children and adults.
+The Syracuse Challenger League was started in the 1980s by parents in Eastwood and because of their commitment and the vision of those that have managed the league since then, the league has grown to become the largest Challenger League in the US with over 200 children and adults.
 Syracuse is proud that parents, volunteers, and local businesses have continued to support our league and make it a model for other cities around the country.

 Junior and Senior Fields